docsteveharris/icmtips/manuscript/10_clinical_scenarios.md

 ## What are the most recent evidence based guidelines for acute pancreatitis (AP)?

 These come from the [American College of Gastroenterology](http://gi.org/guideline/acute-pancreatitis/) in 2013.
+Severity is graded by the Atlanta revision (2013) which depends on the prescence, and duration of organ dysfunction.

+Mild

+: No organ dysfunction (Modified Marshal Score)

+Moderate

+: Transient (< 48h) organ dysfunction

+Severe

+: Persistent (> 48h) organ dysfunction

 The following points are noted:

 - severe AP is defined by organ dysfunction lasting more than 48 hours
 - early (within 24 hours) aggressive fluid resuscitation is recommended, but late fluids therapy should be moderated